swcarpentry/DEPRECATED-boot-camps/version-control/git/collaborate/Readme.md

 Ok, so we've successfully issued a pull request and merged the updated code base.
 Let's swap the roles of pull requester and reviewer.
-This time, Alpha will add some tests to the median function.
+This time, Alpha will add some tests to the median function, submit a pull request and Beta will review the pull request.
+Alpha will follow steps 1-4, and Beta will wait until they finish, then follow steps 5-7.

-For Alpha:
+####For Alpha (submitting the pull request):

-Step 1 : Modify the test_stats.py module to add tests for the median function.
+**Step 1** : Modify the test_stats.py module to add tests for the median function.

-Now continue the exercise as was done previously with roles swapped.

-Step 2 : Commit your changes
+**Step 2** : Commit your changes

     $ git add test_stats.py
     $ git commit -m "I added tests to the median function."

-Step 3 : Update your remote
+**Step 3** : Update your remote

     $ git push origin median

-Step 4 : Issue a Pull Request
+**Step 4** : Issue a Pull Request

   - Go to your remote's page (github.com/beta/simplestats)
   - Click Pull Requests (on the right menu) -> New Pull Request -> Edit